chubbyyb/Wallpaper-Discord/README.md

 # WARNING
-PLEASE USE AN EMPTY FOLDER
+PLEASE USE AN EMPTY FOLDER OR RISK DATA LOSS